mydafzal/maidaNSiddique/README.md

-### Hi there 👋  My name is Maida and I'm a front-end developer!
+### Hi there 👋  My name is Maida

-- 🔭 I’m currently working on ...
+- 🌱 I’m currently learning ...
 ReactJS
-- 🌱 I’m currently learning ...
-NodeJS
 - 🤔 I’ve already worked as ...
 UI/UX Designer
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... myyddaa@gmail.com